Indian Runner Duck – Breed Profile & Facts

 Indian Runners are among the most terrific layers of all the egg-laying duck breeds.
 On average, Indian Runner hens lay between 300 and 350 eggs yearly.
 Hens lay super large-sized eggs, otherwise known as jumbo size eggs.

 Indian Runner eggs weigh between 2.8 and 3.2 ounces, although some well-fed hens can lay large jumbo-sized eggs.
-Indian Runner hens lay eggs that come in blue and white shades.
+Hens lay eggs that come in blue and white shades.

 Indian Runner hens are among the most reliable and efficient layers.
 These hens lay consistently for between four and five years.
 The quantity of eggs starts to diminish after five years, although the quality of the eggs keeps improving until hens stop laying.
 Unlike other ducks that yearn to breed in the water while breeding, Indian Runner hens seldom breed in water.